vadymstebakov/astro-template/README.md

 # Astro Template

-Should use this command for create the project.
-[Read more about that](https://docs.astro.build/en/install/auto/#starter-templates).
+Should use this command to create the project.
+[Read more about it](https://docs.astro.build/en/install/auto/#starter-templates).

 ```
 npm create astro@latest -- --template vadymstebakov/astro-template